 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
-The custodial credit risk for investments is the risk that in the event of the failure of the counterparty to a transaction, a government will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
 The custodial credit risk for investments is the risk that in the event of the failure of the counterparty to a transaction, a government will not be able to recover the value of its investment or collateral securities that are in the possession of another party.
 The California Government Code and the District's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits or investments, other than the following provision for deposits.
 The California Government Code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law.
 The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.

-As of June 30, 2023 and 2022, \$2,305,697 and \$1,703,956 of the District's deposits with financial institutions respectively, were in excess of the Federal Deposit Insurance Corporation (FDIC) limits.
-As of June 30, 2023 and 2022, these funds were fully collateralized by securities in a separate account held by the same institution.
+As of June 30, 2024 and 2023, \$2,063,663 and \$2,305,697 of the District's deposits with financial institutions respectively, were in excess of the Federal Deposit Insurance Corporation (FDIC) limits.
+As of June 30, 2024 and 2023, these funds were fully collateralized by securities in a separate account held by the same institution.